Antoine Changuion: Early life

 Due to the financial problems of Antoine 's parents, François Daniël Changuion (politician, diplomat, including the first Dutch ambassador in the US, and elevated to the Dutch nobility in 1815 for his role as secretary of the provisional government, the Triumvirate of 1813 under Van Hogendorp) and Henriëtta Wilhelmina Hartingh (daughter of a prominent Leidener, son and namesake of governor Nicolaas Hartingh, and Louise Ernestine Meyners) they left public life and in 1820 moved to Germany and for the next 30 years lived in Offenbach am Main, where Antoine at an early age came to learn and admire the German language and its literature.
 He also learned French and English, eventually teaching both in Frankfurt.
 Later he gave lessons in Amsterdam in German, French, and English, while he studied Latin and Greek at the same time.
 In 1828 as a student in literature and theology at the University of Leiden he began his writing career.

 Career

 In 1831 he accepted a professorship in classical and modern languages, focusing on Dutch literature, at the South African Athenaeum (founded in 1829; later known as the South African College, now the University of Cape Town).
 At Leiden University, he held the title of Philosophy Theoreticae Master et Litirarum Doctor Humaniorum (honoris causa).
 At the South African Athenaeum he remained in this position until 1842 when he resigned for various reasons.
 He was married on 25 September 1832 to ME Faure, daughter of Dr. Abraham Faure and Susanna Smuts.
 From this marriage he had six sons and three daughters.

 Linguist

-Changuion was a well-educated linguist who was an excellent orator and honored by many.
-He had a healthy and reasonable zeal for the cause of teaching linguistics and languages to Dutch speakers in South Africa and elsewhere in the world.
-In the educational field he was the first great teacher of his time.
-He authored and published the first school books in South Africa and was an excellent teacher to children.
-His patient, kind, and warm nature allowed him to achieve great success in educating children specifically.
+Changuion was a linguist and educator who promoted the teaching of linguistics and languages to Dutch speakers in South Africa and beyond.
+He authored and published some of the first schoolbooks in South Africa and worked directly with children in educational settings.

 Among other school books, he authored: